appuio/docs/services/webserver/70_advanced_deployments.rst

 The ``oc replace -f docker/openshift -R`` command will look for configuration objects in our *docker/openshift* directory and recursively replace all of them on APPUiO.
 Any changes we might have made using either the CLI or the Web-Interface would be overwritten.

 This job will successfully deploy a new configuration and image to the staging environment (as we exported them from the staging environment, their metadata ties them to staging).
-However, we want to deploy the exact same configuration to the preprod and prod environment.
-In order to do this, we would either have to track the configuration file once per environment or dynamically modify their metadata at runtime of the job.
+However, we also want to deploy the exact same configuration to the preprod and prod environment.
+In order to do this, we will have to dynamically modify their metadata at runtime of the job.

 Preprod and prod
 """"""""""""""""

+To be able to reuse the configuration objects for each environment, we have to dynamically update some metadata.
+This includes the name of the deployment/service/route as well as the cluster ip of the service.

+A simple approach to solving this is the usage of ``sed`` as in the snippet below:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml
     :linenos:
-    :emphasize-lines: 16
+    :emphasize-lines: 22-24

+    variables:
+      CLUSTER_IP_STAGING: 172.30.215.173
+      CLUSTER_IP_PREPROD: 172.30.29.25
+      CLUSTER_IP_PROD: 172.30.31.200
+      ...

     build-preprod:
       environment: webserver-preprod
       stage: deploy-preprod
-      image: registry.vshn.net/roland.schlaefli/docs_runner_oc:$OC_VERSION
+      image: appuio/gitlab-runner-oc:$OC_VERSION
       services:
         - docker:dind
       script: